 - 1. Go to Authentication > Remote Auth.
 Servers > LDAP > Create New, and enter the following information: - a.
 Enter a name. - b.
 For Primary server name/IP enter ldap.google.com, and set the port to 636. - c.
 Enter the base distinguished name. - d.
 For the Username attribute, enter uid. - e.
 Select the option to obtain group memberships from Group attribute. - f.
-Enable Secure Connection and select either LDAPS or STARTTLS as the Protocol, and select the Google CA certificate.
+Enable Secure Connection and select either LDAPS or STARTTLS as the Protocol, and select All Trusted in the Trusted CA option. - g.
+Enable Use Client Certificate for TLS Authentication, and select the LDAP certificate.